Expert Guide To Make A Resume For A Job (With Examples)

 • Finally, once you are done with writing, take some time off before returning to correct your writing to have the perfect resume.

-How to Make Resume?
+How to Make a Resume?

 Section 1: Add your name and contact information

 You need to include your name and contact information in the first section.
-Ensure that the details you provide are accurate, as a misspelled detail might cost you the job.
+Ensure that the details you provided are accurate, as a misspelled detail might cost you the job.
 Your contact information should be correct and up to date.
 You will need to include your first and last names, phone numbers, email addresses, and location.

 The location is mainly to ensure the hiring manager knows where you reside regarding the city, state name, and ZIP code.